 Updated July 27, 2023

 Your response will depend on when the court date is for the creditor's lawsuit and where you are in the process of filing your bankruptcy case.

-Better yet, call the court clerk’s office a day or so before your court date to tell them about your bankruptcy, they may tell you that you no longer have to show up.
+Better yet, call the court clerk’s office a day or so before your court date to tell them about your bankruptcy.
+They may tell you that you no longer have to show up.
 This process tends to be different from court to court, so it's best to check in either via phone or in person.

-For the court, again a quick call to the clerk’s office to let them know so they can make a notation in your case docket should do the trick.
+For the court, a quick call to the clerk’s office to let them know so they can make a notation in your case docket should do the trick.
 The creditor that sued you is responsible for making sure that the lawsuit doesn’t continue, but it never hurts to loop the court and the court staff in early.